-Although one of Europe’s finest party hostels, things are safe and clean and especially warm to solo travellers.
+Although one of Europe’s finest lively hostels, things are safe and clean and especially warm to solo travellers.
 And the drinks are cheap too!
 Actually, the list of freebies is pretty damn exhaustive (breakfast, dinner, earplugs, coffee/tea, computer use, ticket printing…); they really take care of you.

-Which is good because you’re going to be nursing your addled brain a lot.
+This is good because you’re going to be nursing your addled brain a lot.
 This is a party hostel in Eastern Europe and Krakow is another place to stay to forget about all those pesky problems you left waiting at home.
 Let the good times roll!
 Among other things…

 Get Insured Before Hostelling in Europe

 Mmm, yum, drugs, booze, sleepless nights, and unprotected sex with strangers: my favourite!

 Is that what you’re saying, hmm?
 Didn’t yo’ momma teach ya better?
 Mine did which is why I got travel insurance for Europe! (…Eventually.)